-My research focuses on studying the interactions between land ecosystems, the global carbon cycle, and the Earth system.
-I develop and use satellite data, global vegetation models, time series analysis methods, and machine learning approaches to understand and predict vegetation phenology, vegetation dynamics, ecosystem carbon fluxes and stocks, and ecosystem disturbances like fires.
+I use and analyze satellite observations to study the interactions between land ecosystems, the global carbon cycle, and the Earth system.
+I use satellite observations with global vegetation models, time series analysis methods, and machine learning approaches to understand and predict changes in vegetation, ecosystem carbon fluxes and stocks, and ecosystem disturbances like fires.

 Ecosystems take up carbon dioxide from the atmosphere through photosynthesis and release it again through respiration.
 Based on several datasets, we were able to estimate how long carbon dioxide resides in average in land ecosystems (Carvalhais et al. 2014).
 Another puzzling question about the global carbon cycle was why the seasonal amplitude of CO2 in the atmosphere is increasing in the last 40 years (Figure).
 By combining observations with an improved global vegetation model we found that this increase can be explained by an amplification of plant productivity in northern ecosystems (Forkel et al. 2016).
 Our current work focus on estimating photosynthesis from microwave satellite data (Teubner et al. 2018).